codacy/codacy-checkstyle/src/main/resources/docs/description/CommentsIndentation.md

 Since Checkstyle 6.10

 Controls the indentation between comments and surrounding code.
 Comments are indented at the same level as the surrounding code.
-Detailed info about such convention can be found [ here][here]
+Detailed info about such convention can be found  here

 Please take a look at the following examples to understand how the check works: